Handbook

 You should be aware, however, that not all dental practices accept NHS patients, and you may find that registering with an NHS dentist is difficult.
 If this is the case, you should ask your university for advice, as they may be able to assist with finding an appropriate dental practice.

 You will receive a ‘Supplementary Allowance’ of £85 per year of your award to assist in covering optical and dental expenses.
-This will be paid automatically in your next stipend payment after the start of your award.
+This will be paid automatically in your December stipend payment, or in your next stipend payment if your award begins after December.

 You no longer need to apply for this via the forms on our website because it will be paid to you automatically.